Historical kana orthography: Current usage

 Historical kana usage can be used to look up words in larger dictionaries and dictionaries specializing in old vocabulary, which are in print in Japan.
 Because of the great discrepancy between the pronunciation and spelling and the widespread adoption of modern kana usage, historical kana usage is almost never seen, except in a few special cases.
 Companies, shrines and people occasionally use historical kana conventions such as ゑびす (Ebisu), notably in Yebisu beer, which is written ヱビス webisu but pronounced ebisu.
 Also, some long-standing company names retain yōon in full-sized kana, like キヤノン (Canon) or stamp manufacturer シヤチハタ (Shachihata).

 The Jinja Shinpō uses historical kana orthography in the name of protecting tradition, the only newspaper in Japan to do so according to the publisher.

 In addition, alternate kana letterforms, known as hentaigana (変体仮名), have nearly disappeared.
 A few uses remain, such as kisoba, often written using obsolete kana on the signs of soba shops.

 The use of を wo, へ he, and は ha instead of お o, え e, and わ wa for the grammatical particles o, e, wa is a remnant of historical kana usage.

 Table of differences

-Pre-War sign for 高等学校前 Kōtōgakkou-mae station in Toyama, spelled out as Ka_{u}to_{u}kakuka_{u}mahe.
+Pre-War sign for Kōtōgakkō-mae (高等学校前) station in Toyama, spelled out as Ka_{u}to_{u}kakuka_{u}mahe.

 The following tables summarize every possible historical spelling for the syllables which were spelled differently under the historical system.
 When more than one historical spelling is given for a particular modern spelling, the various historical spellings were etymologically (and at one point phonetically) distinct and occurred in different words (i.e. in most cases, they are not merely different ways to spell the same word).
 The tables are sorted using the gojūon ordering system.

-Note that the dakuten (voicing mark) was frequently omitted as well, as in the station sign at right.
+Note that the dakuten (voicing mark) was frequently omitted as well, as in the station sign on the right.